coding-in-public/react-memory-game-live-code/readme.md

 # React Memory Game
 In this live code, I create a card matching game from scratch.
 Follow along my process in the [YouTube video](https://youtu.be/S1Bb_UDWkW0) or grab the finished code from this repo.
-I didn’t edit the video, so you’ll see all my mistakes and problem sovling.
+I didn’t edit the video, so you’ll see all my mistakes and problem solving.
 Timestamps are below if you want to skip around.

 🔗  Key Links 🔗